hl2vr/hl2vr.github.io/_pages/manual.md

 ### Vehicles

-To enter a vehicle, press either hand's trigger (while not holding anything) near the vehicle.
+To enter a vehicle, press either hand's Trigger (while not holding anything) near the vehicle.

 You can accelerate and steer your vehicles with the left (off-hand) stick.
 Press the left stick in to activate the buggy's boost.
-(Due to a quirk in SteamVR bindings, controllers with capacitive sticks will require users to *completely let go of the stick and remove their thumb* in order to disengage the boost.)

-Press the right A button to activate the buggy's handbrake.
+Press the primary hand A button to activate the buggy's handbrake.

-Press the primary-hand stick in to activate the airboat's headlights.
+Press the primary hand stick in to activate the airboat's headlights.

 If the vehicle is equipped with a weapon, use your primary hand to aim the weapon and press the trigger to fire it.
 If available, you can activate alt fire via the right B button.
 Use the "Vehicle weapon aim" option to change this from main hand to head or off-hand tracking.

-To exit the vehicle, press the left controller (off-hand) A or X button.
+To exit the vehicle, press the off-hand controller A button.

 <br />